juxt/bolt/README.md

 reach version 1.0, which will indicate that Cylon has been deployed into production elsewhere and has undergone thorough peer review.

+## Join in the conversation

+Join our Google group cylon-security@googlegroups.com for discussion about how to improve Cylon.

 ## References

 https://hackworth.be/2014/03/26/clojure-web-security-is-worse-than-you-think/